Be a Kestrel Counter

 Our latest survey will allow us to build up a picture of any changes in kestrel numbers over the last 25 years.
 We know that their population in London declined during the 1990s, but the picture over the last decade has been unclear.

-How to be an urban Kestrel Counter
+How to be an urban Kestrel Counter and identify a kestrel

 What shape are its wings?
 In flight a kestrels' pointed wings look longer than their bodies; they are thinner than a pigeon's.